Siddarth-M/NYCTaxi/README.md

 ### Folder Organization ###
- - images : contains images generated, or used by our code.

  - VizualisationNotebooks : contains all Jupyter Notebooks + the Final_notebook.ipynb which mirrors all the visualizations provided in the presentation
  - src : contains python source codes that we used to figure the dataset out and experiment on